 The biggest determinant of whether a blog post will convert is not the call-to-action (CTA) that you place inside of a post, but rather the idea behind the blog post itself.

 Devesh has an example about this that he frequently shares.
 When he was doing conversion optimization for a SaaS products blog, they had a post that was ranking for a very high volume keyword, but it barely converted.
 They ran test after test, putting CTAs in different places, trying different messages, popups, sliders, you name it.
 Nothing worked.

 This fact — that the topic is more important than traffic for conversions — dramatically changes the way you do content marketing for any business that’s selling a product or service.

-In our post on pain-point SEO, we outlined how this concept dramatically changes your SEO-based content strategy — specifically that you should not prioritize keywords by volume, but rather by pain points of your target customers.
+In our post on pain-point SEO, we outlined how this concept dramatically changes your SEO-based content marketing strategy — specifically that you should not prioritize keywords by volume, but rather by pain points of your target customers.

 But how do you identify those pain points?
 How do you know what your target customers are searching for?
-How do you get ideas beyond the first few, very obvious keywords?
+How do you get topic ideas beyond the first few, very obvious keywords?

 Let’s dive in.

 Ways to Identify the Types of Content Topics That Will Convert